P-39 Airacobra Nose Number 4

 Mission History

-Carlos Dannacher adds:
+Carlos E. "Dan" Dannacher adds:

 "I may be the only guy who put a P-39 down on the Wau strip and lived to tell about it.
 We were not escorting C-47s that day, some one else was already up there.
 We arrived at Wau and 20,000 feet about the same time, leveled off and about ready to drop tanks, when my bird rocked with a huge backfire in the engine compartment.
 Manifold Pressure fell way off and the rpm was around 1200-1500.

 The weather was fairly clear over Wau and I could see C-47s in the pattern.
 I fell out of formation alone wondering what to do.
-I got rid of the belly tank and bent around toward the Wau drome.
+I got rid of the belly tank and bent around toward the Wau Drome.
 When I tried to add throttle all I got was more backfires, so I left it in idle.
 I could tell that a circuit or two above the Wau area was about all I could get and if I didn't like the looks of it I could bail out and try for a friendly area.

 Then the C-47s worried me, they were busy on the strip and I didn't want to get in their pattern.
 Finally, I spotted a large grassy spot to the east of the strip which meant that I would be headed toward the C-47s at 90 degrees to their strip.